Paintings in watercolour and acrylic inspired by nature, ancient landscapes, symbols, dreams and inner journeys.

-Living on the ancient Icknield Way beneath Galley Hill in Bedfordshire, Sue finds the Chiltern landscape and its wildlife a constant source of inspiration.
-Combined with a lifelong interest in Britain’s mythic past and the power of symbols to intrigue and enlighten, Sue’s paintings are layered with different levels of meaning for the viewer to discover.
+Sue lives on the ancient Icknield Way beneath Galley Hill in Bedfordshire and finds the Chiltern landscape and its wildlife a constant source of inspiration.
+Combined with a lifelong interest the power of symbols and the mysteries of Britain’s mythic past, Sue’s paintings are layered with different levels of meaning for the viewer to discover.
 Sue believes passionately that it takes two to create a painting - the artist who offers it and the response of each individual person who looks at it.

 Sue’s love of photography - especially black and white - has come from a long career within the management side of the photographic industry.
 After looking at thousands of images she really knows what she likes, and concentrates on those unexpected moments, quirky and interesting juxtapositions, and sudden flashes where the ordinary suddenly looks quite extraordinary.
 They are presented as windows onto moments that are nearly lost.

-After spending so long looking after other peoples images, Sue decided in 2008 that making her own pictures was (and always had been) much more fun than managing other people’s and she decided to change direction and paint full-time.
-She is a member of the Eagle Gallery in Bedford where she enjoys working co-operatively with other local artists.
+After a long career within the management side of the image industry, Sue decided in 2008 that making her own pictures was (and always had been) much more fun than managing other people’s and she decided to change direction and paint full-time.
+She is a member of the Eagle Gallery Co-operative in Bedford and enjoys working with so many outstanding local artists.
+For Eagle exhibition times and details visit www.eaglegalleryartists.co.uk